bstillman/bgbackup/README.md

 Set `fullbackday` to the day you would like full backups taken.
 The first backup of `fullbackday` will be full backups.
 All subsequent backups (including backups taken later the same day) will be incremental or differential based on the setting `differential`.

-To disable incremental/differential backups and have every run be a full backup, set `fullbackday` to `Always`

 ### Incremental or Differential

 Incremental backups contain only the changed data since the last successful full or incremental backup.
 While the size of each incremental is smaller than a differential, the time to restore is longer.
 Each incremental needs to be applied in reverse order to the previous incremental until reaching the full backup.